stefanidisgeorge/empower/README.md

 EmPOWER
 =======

-EmPOWER is a SDN/NFV framework fo Enterprise WLANs.
-EmPOWER is an open source project providing a WiFi datapath implementation, a reference Controller and a Python-based SDK.
+EmPOWER is a Network Operating System for Enterprise WLANs.
+EmPOWER is open source and consists of the following components:

+- empower-runtime, a Python-based controller and the associated SDK;
+- empower-agent, a WiFi datapath implementation implemented using the Click modular router;
+- empower-packages, a set of packages for the OpenWRT Operating System;
+- empower-openwrt, a branch of OpenWRT 14.07 including some patches to both the mac80211 stack and to the netifd package.

+It is reccomended to build EmPOWER using the OpenWRT branch available in this repository.
+This is due to the fact that the WiFi datapath requires two patches to mac80211 stack.
+Moreover, this branch also includes a patch to netifd for integrating OpenVSwitch with the UCI-based network configuration system used by OpenWRT.

 Terminology
 -----------